Gathering Dreams

 17. Shop for food online

-Plus, you can find great offers online, and you’ll also save money on gas and time.
+Plus, you can find great offers online and save money on gas and time.

 Give it a shot and realize the savings and convenience.